ccev/mp-eventwatcher/README.md

 ```
 get your walkerarea id by opening MADmin, then go to Settings > Walkers > The walker you want > edit the area the time must be edited for.
 The URL will now look something like this: `https://madmin.com/settings/walker/areaeditor?id=10&walkerarea=101`.
 In this case, the 101 is what you want.

 The `?` will be replaced with the correct quest reset time.
-Depending on your walker setup, the format of the value will lokk different.
-I have a mon area on `period` and the value `00:00-02:00`, then the quest area following it.
+Depending on your walker setup, the format of the value will look different.
+I have a mon area on `period` and the value `00:00-03:00`, then the quest area following it.
 In this case, my json would look like this:

 ```json
 {